paulgb/runipy/README.rst

 Requirements
 ------------

-``runipy`` currently supports IPython versions 2.3.x, with patches welcome for 3.x.
+``runipy`` currently supports IPython versions 2.3.x and the current development version of 3.x.

 Installation
 ------------